 Finished Drinking Water Testing

-• In 2022, Austin Water increased the frequency of testing above what is required by regulatory agencies to confirm water quality and safety.
-In addition to daily testing at each water treatment plant, a minimum of 300 tests are taken every month to check for bacteriological contaminants, total chlorine residual levels and other important parameters throughout the water distribution system.
+• In addition to daily testing at each water treatment plant, a minimum of 300 water samples are collected each month to test for bacteriological contaminants, total chlorine residual levels and other important parameters throughout the water distribution system.

 Cryptosporidium